FLoRG: Federated Fine-tuning with Low-rank Gram Matrices and Procrustes Alignment

 \subsection{Learning Performance}

 In this section, we compare the testing accuracy of different schemes under different base models and datasets.
 Due to the space limit, we present the results under MNLI, QNLI, WNLI, and RTE datasets.
 The experiments are repeated under 2 random seeds, and we report the average testing accuracy.
 Results in Table \ref{tb:acc} show that our proposed FLoRG outperforms the baseline schemes under those four datasets in most cases.
 In particular, on OPT-125M, FLoRG improves the testing accuracy over the strongest baseline by 1.52 on MNLI, 1.13 on WNLI, and 0.65 on RTE.
 On RoBERTa-large, the margins are 0.31 on MNLI, 0.45 on QNLI, 0.37 on WNLI, and 0.28 on RTE.
 On Llama-3.2-3B, FLoRG improves the testing accuracy over the strongest baseline by 0.41 on MNLI, 0.84 on WNLI, and 0.69 on RTE.
-Furthermore, we present the training loss and testing accuracy curves in Fig. \ref{fig:acc}.
 Additional experimental results are presented in Appendix A.7.
 These results validate the superiority of FLoRG.